Florence Violet McKenzie: Post-war wireless training

 Violet McKenzie helped with rehabilitation after the war, keeping her school open for as long as there was a need for instruction in wireless signalling.
 In the postwar years, she trained men from the merchant navy, pilots in commercial aviation, and others needing the trade qualification known as a "signaller's ticket".
 In 1948, a reporter from Sky Script visited the school and described the scene, and diversity of the students:

-At a table in a corner recently there were six elementary trainees: One was a Chinese quartermaster, another a half-Burmese.
-Two were Americans … One … an aircraft skipper down from New Guinea to get his wireless ticket; and the other chap a ship's officer with the same objective.
-In another corner there's an ANA commander preparing for his 20-word-a-minute exam: an English ship's wireless officer...an ex-RAF Wing-Commander...an Indian Navy man... [and] groups of airline 'types' also on the job.

 McKenzie told a journalist that, after the war, "All the airmen came back and wanted to join Qantas, but they needed to build up their Morse speed and learn to use the modern equipment."
 The Department of Civil Aviation fitted out a room at the school with transmitters, receivers and radio compass so that pilots could train for their wireless ticket at the school.
 From 1948, McKenzie held a First Class Flight Radio Telephony Operator Licence.

 One of the ex-RAAF airmen who retrained for a civilian career with McKenzie wrote: